The Secret Value of Daydreaming

-The Secret Value of Daydreaming is the second studio album by singer-songwriter Julian Lennon.
+The Secret Value of Daydreaming is the second studio album by English singer-songwriter Julian Lennon, released in 1986.

 Background and recording

 After going on tour the previous year to promote his previous album, Valotte, Lennon took a break to write material for The Secret Value of Daydreaming.
 Recording took place in the Bahamas, at Compass Point Studios, with mixing at the Hit Factory in New York City.